Skip to content

 To sum up, MIG is space division multiplexing (Space division multiplexing), Time-slicing and MPS are time division multiplexing (Time division multiplexing), the detailed comparison can refer to this document.

-**MIG and Time-slicing/MPS combined can achieve a similar effect to GPU virtualization, but the granularity is too coarse to fundamentally improve GPU utilization, and none of them can achieve memory over-selling, if Time-slicing is used, it will also bring reduced availability and increased latency risks.
+Combing MIG and Time-slicing/MPS can achieve a similar effect to GPU virtualization, but the granularity is too coarse to fundamentally improve GPU utilization, and none of them can achieve VRAM oversubscription, if Time-slicing is used, it will also bring reduced availability and increased latency risks.

-In actual applications, although this solution cannot achieve fine-grained resource control over GPUs, it is simple and easy to implement, and can meet the most basic business needs when combined with Kubernetes cluster's pooled scheduling capabilities.
+In real cases, although this solution cannot achieve fine-grained resource control over GPUs, it is simple and easy to implement, and can meet the most basic business needs when combined with Kubernetes cluster's pooled scheduling capabilities.

 There is an open-source project Nebuly NOS based on NVIDIA's MIG+MPS to dynamically split GPU devices in Kubernetes, which is more automated and has better scheduling effects than NVIDIA's native Kubernetes solution.